 University mail and package delivery services are for resident personal use and should not be used to run a business or conduct illegal activity.
+Mail is protected by federal law, and violations of residential mail policies may also violate federal and state laws.

-- M1.1 Tampering with mailbox locks or removing and/or opening mail addressed to others is not permitted. - M1.2 Residents are not permitted to share access to their mail to anyone else. - M1.3 Only authorized personnel are permitted to enter the mailroom sorting and distribution area. - M1.4 If residents fail to claim their packages after two weeks, Housing and Residence Life reserves the right to return the mail to sender. - M1.5 At the close of the year and/or the time of a resident move-out, the resident is responsible for completing mail forwarding and mail change documentation.
+- M1.1 Tampering with mailbox locks or removing and/or opening mail addressed to others is not permitted. - M1.2 Residents are not permitted to share access to their mail to anyone else. - M1.3 distribution area permitted to enter the mailroom sorting and - M1.4 If residents fail to claim their packages after two weeks, Housing and Residence Life reserves the right to return the mail to sender. - M1.5 At the close of the year and/or the time of a resident move-out, the resident is responsible for completing mail forwarding and mail change documentation.